duboc/adk-bot-exemplos/src/3-workflow-sequential-multi-agent/README.md

 This entire workflow is orchestrated by a `SequentialAgent`, which ensures that each sub-agent executes in the correct order, passing its output to the next agent in the chain via a shared state.

+## Key Concepts

+- **SequentialAgent**: An agent that runs a series of sub-agents in a predefined order.
+It's ideal for linear workflows where the output of one step is the input for the next.
+- **State Management**: The `SequentialAgent` maintains a state dictionary that is passed to each sub-agent.
+Sub-agents can read from and write to this state, allowing them to share information.
+- **LLM-only Agents**: The agents in this pipeline (`CodeWriterAgent`, `CodeReviewerAgent`, `CodeRefactorerAgent`) are pure `LlmAgent` instances.
+They do not use external tools; their logic is entirely defined by their instructional prompts.

+## Technical Details

+### State Management

+The communication between agents is handled through the `state` dictionary.
+Here’s how it works:

+1. The `CodeWriterAgent` runs first.
+It saves its output (the generated code) to `state['generated_code']` because its `output_key` is set to `"generated_code"`.
+2. The `CodeReviewerAgent` runs next.
+Its instruction prompt includes the placeholder `{generated_code}`.
+The ADK automatically injects the value from `state['generated_code']` into the prompt.
+The reviewer then saves its feedback to `state['review_comments']`.
+3. Finally, the `CodeRefactorerAgent` runs.
+Its prompt uses both `{generated_code}` and `{review_comments}` placeholders, which are populated from the state.
+It produces the final output, which is stored in `state['refactored_code']`.

+This mechanism allows for a seamless flow of data through the pipeline without requiring complex custom logic.

 ## Agents

 ### 1. `CodeWriterAgent`